 Plumber Certificate and Certification Program Information

-A plumbing certificate program prepares students to work in residential, commercial and industrial situations.
+A 1-year plumbing certificate program prepares students to work in residential, commercial and industrial situations.
 Students study plumbing theories, system layouts and tools of the trade.
 These programs offer practical skill building in repair, maintenance and troubleshooting of plumbing issues.
 Topics discussed include safety procedures, pipe identification and trade terminology.
 Upon completing a program, individuals could pursue entry-level positions in the field of plumbing.
-A certificate program usually takes a year or less to complete.
+Graduates need to confirm any licensure or certification requirements to work as a plumber.

 To qualify for admission to a plumbing certificate program, the only academic requirement is usually a high school diploma or the equivalent.
 Schools recommend preparatory mathematics coursework.
 To participate in the practical components of the program, students might need to purchase their own tools.